 Get on “board.”
 By sitting on a nonprofit board, you can gain experience on thinking strategically about an organization.
 The boards for the 1.5 million nonprofits nationwide are the governing bodies that approve budgets, establish long-term strategy and help raise money.
 So boards need people from all backgrounds to join.

-You can get started by visiting the website BoardNetUSA.org, which connects non-profit boards with new leaders where you note the type of group you’d like to assist (environment, health, animals, arts, etc.) and your location, then the website sends a weekly e-mail with organizations looking for prospective board members that fit your profile.
-Volunteermatch.org and idealist.org are two other sites to search for board openings; simply type in “board member” as your keyword to find open board opportunities in your area.
+You can get started by visiting a site such as BoardStrong, which connects non-profit boards with new leaders where you note the type of group you’d like to assist (environment, health, animals, arts, etc.) and your location, then the website sends a weekly e-mail with organizations looking for prospective board members that fit your profile.

 Take time to lead.
 Have you ever considered using your vacation to enhance your career potential?
 Some companies fund their employees to take professional development trips, like Microsoft’s MySkills4Afrika, IBM’s Global Service Corps and SAP’s Social Sabbatical, which attempt to solve the company’s leadership challenges while creating valuable global impact.
-However, most of us will need to find leadership-enhancing trips on sites such as Catchafire, LinkedIn for Good and MovingWorlds, where you search by professional skills.
+However, most of us will need to find leadership-enhancing trips on sites such as Catchafire, LinkedIn for Good, etc.

 After your trip, share what you learned with your manager, team and company.
 This can be done as a summary email or formal report, highlighting the work you did and the practical recommendations that you will apply to your job.